anyrun-org/anyrun/README.md

 # Usage

+## Installation

+Clone the repository, and install the `anyrun` binary with `cargo install --path anyrun/` inside the project's directory.

+After that, build the plugins you want and configure anyrun as explained in [Configuration](Usage#Configuration).

 ## Plugins

 Anyrun requires plugins to function, as they provide the results for input.
 The list of plugins in this repository is as follows: